 Below we go through the basic process of conducting a landscape analysis.
 We also provide a summary of what you can expect to get out of the process in terms of actionable information.

 Before we start, we want to underscore that conducting a landscape analysis requires a significant investment of time and resources.
 Because of this, it’s not worth undertaking if your organization is unlikely to change its funding strategy regardless of what you discover through your analysis.

 A landscape analysis may reveal some some truths that your organization’s leadership would rather not hear.
 Through your research, you may discover that the government agency your organization relies on for the bulk of its funding is planning to phase-out the program you apply to each year, or that a foundation your organization’s executive director said should be approached for funding is not a viable option.
 You may, in other words, have to deliver bad news.
 However, if your organization’s leadership is willing to act on your findings, ultimately you’ll end up with a stronger, more realistic strategic plan after conducting the landscape analysis.

 What a Landscape Analysis Can Tell You

 An in-depth look at a single funder or a group of funders can reveal several things, such as whether:

-a funder's average grant size is increasing or decreasing over time (in general, or for specific programmatic area)
+a funder's average grant size is increasing or decreasing over time (in general, or in a specific programmatic area)

 a funder is increasing or decreasing the number of grants it is awarding each year